jilliantburke/machine_learning_and_stats/random_forest_SRA_metagenomes/README.md

 **Example**

 Sample dataset is provided here.
-It is named sample_data.csv.
+It is named df_data.csv.

 **Usage**